tyaga001/awesome-neon/README.md

 ## Neon YouTube Channel

-- [Neon Introduction](https://www.youtube.com/watch?v=EB0Nu_e9wCs): Get introduced to Neon and learn about its key features and benefits in this comprehensive overview.
+- [Introduction](https://www.youtube.com/watch?v=EB0Nu_e9wCs): Get introduced to Neon and learn about its key features and benefits in this comprehensive overview.
-- [Neon Features Overview](https://www.youtube.com/watch?v=I6DCo5RwHBE&t=474s): Explore the various features of Neon in detail and see how they can enhance your database management experience.
+- [Features Overview](https://www.youtube.com/watch?v=I6DCo5RwHBE&t=474s): Explore the various features of Neon in detail and see how they can enhance your database management experience.
-- [Neon Serverless Demo](https://www.youtube.com/watch?v=kvIK2NpuF2I): Watch a live demo of Neon's serverless capabilities and see how it can simplify your database infrastructure.
+- [Serverless Demo](https://www.youtube.com/watch?v=kvIK2NpuF2I): Watch a live demo of Neon's serverless capabilities and see how it can simplify your database infrastructure.
-- [Neon CLI Tutorial](https://www.youtube.com/watch?v=i_mAHOhpBSA): Learn how to use the Neon CLI with this step-by-step tutorial, designed to help you get the most out of Neon's command-line tools.
+- [CLI Tutorial](https://www.youtube.com/watch?v=i_mAHOhpBSA): Learn how to use the Neon CLI with this step-by-step tutorial, designed to help you get the most out of Neon's command-line tools.
-- [Neon Scaling](https://www.youtube.com/watch?v=atuu5XWkHBI): Learn how Neon handles scaling to meet your application's growing demands in this informative video.
+- [Scaling](https://www.youtube.com/watch?v=atuu5XWkHBI): Learn how Neon handles scaling to meet your application's growing demands in this informative video.
-- [Neon Branching Demo](https://www.youtube.com/watch?v=MSdHFUCeQ8g): Watch a practical demonstration of Neon's branching feature and learn how it can streamline your development workflow.
+- [Branching Demo](https://www.youtube.com/watch?v=MSdHFUCeQ8g): Watch a practical demonstration of Neon's branching feature and learn how it can streamline your development workflow.

 ## Other Interesting Articles